bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 3/README.md

-# Introduction to Verilog RTL design and Synthesis
+# Combinational and Sequential Optimizations

-## Introduction to open-source simulator iverilog
+## Introduction to Optimizations
+## Combinational Optimizations
+## Sequential Optimizations

+## Sequential Optimizations for Unused Outputs

 ### <ins>**Simulator**</ins>
 Simulator is a software tool used for simulating the design to verify the correctness.